MobileROS/MobileROS/details.md

 ## Startup Process

-The WirelessROS system implements a carefully orchestrated startup sequence to ensure proper initialization and dependency management:
+The MobileROS system implements a carefully orchestrated startup sequence to ensure proper initialization and dependency management:

 1. **Three-Phase Initialization**: The startup process is implemented as a three-phase sequence: